jnwatson/py-lmdb/docs/index.rst

 particular microbenchmark.
 The 10k/sec slowdown could potentially disappear given a sufficiently large application, so this decision needs revisited at some stage.

-Buffer mutation
-###############

-This violates the CPython API, and it really is a huge hack.
-Since the buffer objects never change, the 2-tuple wrapping those objects for :py:meth:`Cursor.item` need not change either, so a good deal of heap churn can be avoided via the hack.
-The efficiency benefit of this hack may be negligable at best.

-There is a second motivation for this hack, and that is to neutralize any returned `buffer` objects prior to a transaction ending or a cursor mutation.
-Without such a hack, the user may attempt to read from the `buffer` later on and become surprised at its content, or the resulting crash.

-Still it really is candidate for eventual removal, after the effects of the removal are tested.

 ChangeLog